tomekc/ResumeHarvester/README.md

 * [Rectangle detection in C# and Xamarin](https://github.com/Krumelur/RectangleDetection.iOS)
 * [Great iOS8 day-by-day articles by Sam Davies](https://www.shinobicontrols.com/blog/ios8-day-by-day-day-13-coreimage-detectors)

-App icon contains artwork "profile" by Ryan Beck from the Noun Project
+App icon has been made using "Harvest Machine" icon by [João Proença](https://thenounproject.com/proenca.joao/) from the Noun Project